David Boreanaz

 David Paul Boreanaz (/bɔːriˈɑːnəs/; born May 16, 1969) is an American actor, television producer, and director known for playing the roles of vampire-turned-private investigator Angel on The WB/UPN supernatural drama television series Buffy the Vampire Slayer (1997–2003) and its spin-off Angel (1999–2004); FBI Special Agent Seeley Booth, a homicide investigator, on the Fox television crime procedural comedy-drama series Bones (2005–2017); and United States Navy SEAL Master Chief Petty Officer Jason Hayes in CBS/Paramount+ military drama series SEAL Team (2017–2024).
+He is set to star in a reboot of The Rockford Files in 2027, which he will also serve as a producer.

 Early life

 David Paul Boreanaz was born in Buffalo, New York, where his father Dave Roberts (born David Thomas Boreanaz) was working for ABC affiliate WKBW-TV as a weather presenter and host of children's show Rocketship 7.
 His mother Patti Boreanaz was a travel agent.
 He has two older sisters.
 He is of Italian and Slovenian descent on his father's side.
 His mother is of half Slovak and part Irish, German, French, and Swiss descent.

 When Boreanaz was seven years old, the family moved to the Philadelphia, Pennsylvania, area after his father took a job at local ABC affiliate, WPVI-TV.
 Boreanaz was raised Catholic and attended Rosemont School of the Holy Child at Rosemont, Pennsylvania, and then high school at Malvern Preparatory School in Malvern, Pennsylvania, where he was a keen athlete and played on the school football team.
 He graduated from Ithaca College in Ithaca, New York, in 1991 with a degree in cinema and photography.